Pan Am Flight 923: Incorrect charts

 Initial newspaper reports indicated that the height of Tamgas Mountain was misrepresented on aviation charts.
 These charts indicated that the mountain was 3610 ft tall.
 Reporters who toured the crash site from aircraft reported that the mountain was in fact significantly taller, and estimated the true height of the peak to be between 4000 and 4100 ft tall.
 The position of the aircraft, and its bearing to the south when the pilot had declared his intention to divert to Juneau in the north, led to speculation that the pilot had attempted to return to Seattle and had crashed into the mountain due to faulty charts.

-According to the CAB investigation report, both the Pan Am aviation charts as well as the standard U.S. Coast and Geodetic Survey charts indicated the height of Tamgas mountain as 3610 ft.
+According to the CAB investigation report, both the Pan Am aviation charts as well as the standard United States Coast and Geodetic Survey charts indicated the height of Tamgas mountain as 3610 ft.
 Following the crash, the exact height of the mountain was recalculated and new charts were issued with the corrected height of the mountain: 3595 ft.
 As the actual height of the mountain was in fact 14 ft lower than the height indicated on the charts, the discrepancy in elevation was not considered to be a contributing factor in the crash.